Importance

 Importance is a property of entities that matter or make a difference.
-For example, World War II was an important event and Albert Einstein was an important person because of how they affected the world.
+For example, World War II was an important event and Albert Einstein was an important person because of how each affected the world.
 There are disagreements in the academic literature about what type of difference is required.
 According to the causal impact view, something is important if it has a big causal impact on the world.
 This view is rejected by various theorists, who insist that an additional aspect is required: that the impact in question makes a value difference.
 This is often understood in terms of how the important thing affects the well-being of people.
-So in this view, World War II was important, not just because it brought about many wide-ranging changes but because these changes had severe negative impacts on the well-being of the people involved.
+In this view, World War II was important, not just because it brought about many wide-ranging changes, but because these changes had severe negative impacts on the well-being of the people involved.
 The difference in question is usually understood counterfactually as the contrast between how the world is and how the world would have been without the existence of the important entity.
 It is often argued that importance claims are context- or domain-dependent.
 This means that they either explicitly or implicitly assume a certain domain in relation to which something matters.
 For example, studying for an exam is important in the context of academic success but not in the context of world history.
 Importance comes in degrees: to be important usually means to matter more within the domain in question than most of the other entities within this domain.